EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part1.md

-## Traffic model simulation: setup and execution
+## Traffic model simulation: Serial Execution

 As just discussed the aim of this simulation is to understand how traffic density has an effect on average traffic speed.